 The Day of Atonement is the holiest day of the Jewish calendar, marking the conclusion of the Ten Days of Awe.
 It is traditionally spent in fasting and prayer.
 The day is designed to be transformative, helping to enter a New Year with renewed ambitions and hopes.

-Kol Nidre Service – Tuesday, October 4th at 7:30 PM
+Kol Nidre Service – Sunday, September 24th at 7:30 PM

 We begin the Day of Atonement with prayer, song and reflection.
 Taking its name from the central prayer of the evening, Kol Nidre, we proclaim that if we fell short in fulfilling our vows to others and ourselves, we may be forgiven and begin anew with a blank slate.
 This is the most majestic of all our High Holy Day services.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

-Family B’yachad Service – 8:30 AM – 10:00 AM
+Family Service – 8:45 AM – 10:00 AM

-Traditional Yom Kippur Morning Service – 10:45 AM
+Traditional Yom Kippur Morning Service – 10:45 AM – 1:00 PM

-This Service offers the full, formal Yom Kippur experience inclusive of traditional music, our choir, sermon and Torah service.
+This Service offers the full, formal Yom Kippur experience inclusive of traditional music, sermon and Torah service.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

 For those who would like to remain at THS after the end of the Traditional Yom Kippur Morning Service or wish to return prior to the start of the Afternoon Service, we offer the following opportunities to reflect:

-Yom Kippur Study Opportunity: Preparing to say Yizkor – 1:30 PM – 2:30 PM
+Yom Kippur Learning Opportunity – 1:30 PM – 2:30 PM

 Yom Kippur Musical Interlude – 2:30 PM – 3:30 PM

-Concluding Services: Afternoon, Yizkor, Neilah and Havdalah – 3:30 PM
+Concluding Services: Afternoon, Yizkor, Neilah and Havdalah – 3:30 PM – 6:00 PM

 Our final Yom Kippur Services, where together, one last time, we pray and sing together during these Days of Awe.
-At our Afternoon Service, we will read the Torah one last time and share the beloved story of Jonah and the Whale.
+At our Afternoon Service, we will read the Torah and share the beloved story of Jonah and the Whale.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

 Yizkor: A formal remembrance of our loved ones and those who have no one left to say Kaddish for them.
-The names of all those members of our families who have died between Rosh HaShanah 5782 and Yom Kippur 5783 will be read aloud.
+The names of all those members of our families who have died between Rosh HaShanah 5783 and Yom Kippur 5784 will be read aloud.
 Our Yizkor Book of Remembrance will be used for this part of the Service.

 Neilah: Means “locking” and this last Service gives us a final opportunity to open our hearts and offer appeals before the “gates of heaven” are closed.
 THS invites all those with shofars to bring them to this Service to participate in the final Tekiah G’dola blast.